SofianeOuaari/Real-Time-Time-Series-Covid-Data-Streaming-using-Python-Docker-and-Kafka/README.md

 # Real Time Time Series Covid Data Streaming using Python, Docker and Kafka
 This project demonstrates a real-time data streaming solution using Kafka, Docker, and Python.
-The goal is to aggregate and stream data in real time.
+The goal is to stream data in real time.
 Data is ingested, processed, and consumed from Kafka topics in a Dockerized environment.
 This project includes a Kafka producer for streaming data, a Kafka consumer for processing the data, and the use of Docker for containerization and orchestration.

 ## Project Overview